-In a large bowl or stand mixer fitted with the whisk attachment, whisk the egg whites until frothy.
+In a large bowl or stand mixer fitted with the whisk attachment, whisk the egg whites until foamy.
 Then add the sugar and whisk until firm peaks form.

 Gradually add the olive oil and whisk on low speed until incorporated.

 Add the ricotta cheese, vanilla, honey, orange and lemon zest and lemon juice.
 Whisk on low speed until incorporated.

-Bake for 35 to 40 minutes or until a toothpick comes out of the center of the cake clean.
+Bake for 45 minutes or until a toothpick comes out of the center of the cake clean.
 Check at 40 minutes.

 Allow the cake to cool for 10 minutes before flipping it onto a serving plate.
 Sprinkle with icing sugar.
 Serve as is or with whipping cream or vanilla yogurt and fresh fruit.

 - If you forget to take the eggs out of the fridge in advance, just run the eggs under warm water for a minute.

 - This is a very thick batter.
 Use a spatula to spread the batter out evenly in the pan.

 - I have only tested this recipe with fresh fruit: grapes, cherries, blueberries and 1/2 inch orange pieces.
 I’m not sure how frozen fruit will affect the texture of this cake.